-Plano lenses are simply an optical lens which provide no corrective power.
+Plano lenses are simply an optical lens which provide no corrective spherical power.

 Need help understanding your prescription?
 Click here.

-But it derives from the Latin word “planus” for flat or level.
-In the context of optical lenses, a planoconvex lens refers to a lens which is flat and provides no dioptric power.
+Plano derives from the Latin word “planus” for flat or level.
+In the context of optical lenses, a planoconvex lens refers to a lens which is flat and provides neither positive or negative dioptric power.

-For demonstrative purposes in retail or home-trial scenarios, spectacle frames are fitted with what are called demo lenses.
+For demonstrative purposes, spectacle frames are fitted with demo lenses.

-This is done to simulate corrective lenses, simply to give you an idea of what the frame will look like in a more realistic aesthetic.
+Demo lenses simulate corrective lenses, simply to give you an idea of what the frame will look like in a more realistic aesthetic.
+They also help to keep the frame in the correct shape before prescription lenses are fitted.

 Despite providing no corrective power, demo lenses are not the same as plano lenses.
 For display purposes only, demo lenses are cheaply made from thin acrylic and don’t provide any UV or blue light protection for your eyes.